John B. Caddell: History

 The ship was originally built as the oil tanker John B. Caddell at RTC Shipbuilding of Camden, New Jersey, in 1941 for Chester A. Poling Inc. The ship was constructed as a single hull tankship, 184.6 ft long, beam of 36.1 ft, and draft of 11.9 ft.
 She was documented by the United States Coast Guard (Official No. 241204) for coastwise unrestricted voyages.

-The reason for the choice of the ship's name is not known.
+The reason for the choice of the ship's name was not known.
 A Nova Scotian, John B. Caddell founded what is now the Caddell Dry Dock and Repair Co., Inc. in New York City in 1903, and the company is headed by his grandson John B. Caddell II.

 On 19 August 1942, John B. Caddell was acquired by the U.S. Navy and was placed in service with the 5th Naval District at Norfolk, Virginia as yard oiler YO-140; she was restored to commercial service under her original name in 1946.
 She was last registered to Poling & Cutler Marine Transport Co, New York, though her U.S. Coast Guard documentation expired on 30 April 2011.
 She was sold to Nigerian interests in 2009 but prevented from sailing by the U.S. Coast Guard.